richardschoen/howtostuff/postgres-backup-restore.md

 ## IBM i CL commands PGDUMP and PGRESTORE which are helpers for backup/restore of PostgreSQL database on i
 The PGDUMP and PGRESTORE commands are wrappers around the QSHBASH utility for running pg_dump and pg_restore to backup and restore a Postgres database on IBM i

-The PGDUMP and PGRESTORE CL commanda and programs PGDUMPC/PGRESTOREC are located at the following link and must be created on your IBM i system.
+❗The PGDUMP and PGRESTORE CL commands and programs PGDUMPC/PGRESTOREC are located at the following link and must be created on your IBM i system.
 https://github.com/richardschoen/QshOni/blob/master/samples

-The QShell on i library ```QSHONI``` is also a requirement to use these CL commands.
+❗The QShell on i library ```QSHONI``` is also a requirement to use these CL commands.

 QShell on i install info:
 https://github.com/richardschoen/QshOni